venom-blockchain/venom-blockchain.github.io/docs/start/general/03-create-a-new-wallet-account.md

     className="create-a-new-wallet-account inline-img"
 />

-Click on the "Receive" button and copy the address or show the QR code for the sender.
+Click on the "Receive" button and copy the address or show the QR code to the sender.

 Now you have the wallet to store your VENOMs, transfer funds, and explore your transactions.